atlassian-archive/dataschool/dataschool/_chapters/learn-sql/extras/hierarchical-data-in-sql.md

 reading_time:

 ---
-Data School wants a comprehensive post with visuals to help people understand this difference.
-Please use stack overflow to understand the many variations: [https://stackoverflow.com/questions/4048151/what-are-the-options-for-storing-hierarchical-data-in-a-relational-database](https://stackoverflow.com/questions/4048151/what-are-the-options-for-storing-hierarchical-data-in-a-relational-database "https://stackoverflow.com/questions/4048151/what-are-the-options-for-storing-hierarchical-data-in-a-relational-database")
+Data School wants a comprehensive post with visuals to help people understand storing hierarchical data.
+Please use stack overflow to understand the various methods: [https://stackoverflow.com/questions/4048151/what-are-the-options-for-storing-hierarchical-data-in-a-relational-database](https://stackoverflow.com/questions/4048151/what-are-the-options-for-storing-hierarchical-data-in-a-relational-database "https://stackoverflow.com/questions/4048151/what-are-the-options-for-storing-hierarchical-data-in-a-relational-database")

 The structure of the post should be